 |Retention Rate (2016-2017)*||55% for full-time students||84% for full-time students||53% for full-time students; 37% for part-time students|

 |Graduation Rate*||28% (For students who began their studies Fall 2011)||74% (For students who began their studies Fall 2011)||22% (For students who began their studies Fall 2014)|

 Morrisville State College

-Morrisville State College offers a medical office administration program through its School of Agriculture, Sustainability, Business, and Entrepreneurship.
-Along with many classroom-based courses, students in the program are expected to participate in two office technology internships for professional, hands-on training.
+Morrisville State College offers a medical office administration degree as part of its Health and Human Development programs.
+Along with many classroom-based courses, students in the program are expected to participate in an office technology internship for professional, hands-on training.

 Associate of Applied Science in Medical Office Administration

 Full-time students can complete this program in two years.
-Students learn about data entry, medical keyboarding, medical coding, outpatient and inpatient billing, medical office procedures, document design and machine transcription.
+Students learn about data entry, medical coding, outpatient and inpatient billing, medical office procedures, and medical transcription.
 This program trains students to use up-to-date technology to manage information in medical office environments.

 Le Moyne College

 This school's health information systems certificate program was designed for students who already work in a related field.
 In addition to participating in theory courses, students are required to participate in practical experience sessions at an affiliated health care facility.